redwoodjs/redwood/docs/docs/background-jobs.md

 ```bash
 yarn rw jobs start
 ```

-See the options available in [Job Runner > Production Modes](#production-modes) for additional flags.

 When you deploy new code you'll want to restart your runners to make sure they get the latest soruce files: